galantelab/fredy/README.md

 -d | Path to the protein sequences

 ### Pfam
-Freddie uses this subcommand to compare the protein domains between the identified chimeric transcripts and the transcripts most similar to this one in the host gene.
-Through the HMmer tool and individual scripts in Python it is possible to characterize and compare the domains of both transcripts and characterize them between: Loss (total or partial), gain or maintenance of domains.
+To compare the protein domains of chimeric transcripts and their closest counterparts in the host gene, Freddie employs the coding subcommand.
+Using the HMmer tool along with individual Python scripts, the domains of both transcripts can be characterized and compared.
+The domains can be classified as lost (either partially or entirely), gained, or maintained between the two transcripts.

 The output file is a tsv file with all domain alterations founded (if it happened) between your set of transcript chimeric amino acid sequence and the host transcript amino acid sequence